olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

     ```
     Until the service has an external IP.

+TODO> Exec into a pod to see the API internally

 1. On your own machine (not the Lab-VM), open the web browser of your choice and navigate to the address of the service like this `http://<external service IP>`.
 The app should be running and showing its full functionality, however limited that might be.

 1. Add a few messages in the app and see how each one is nicely added to the list.
 This is because we chose for the `myapi` deployment to only have one replica.
 This is by no means a sound implementation though.
 As the container keeps the list only in memory without any persistence layer in the background, this service cannot be load balanced and will lose all its state on each restart of the pod.